 - Increase in customers – this is the most essential for optimum growth.
 However, a deep dive into the data must always be made, for example: are there many customers coming, but more leaving?
 An increase in customers means nothing for growth if customer retention is low.

 - Increase in sales – obviously more sales happening is a good indication that there’s interest in your product or service, and so growth will inevitably follow.
-However, do that deep dive again – it’s the quality and sustainability of the revenue that really matters.
+However, do that deep dive again – fleeting promotions and once-off discounts can skew metrics here.

 The benefits of tracking company growth